melwinjose1991/LearningMachineLearning/HackerEarth/ML-2/README.md

 	- month/year/day of the timestamp features
 	- converted goal to USD and used the log form of it
 2> Classifier : hyper-parameter tuned xgboost
-(Tried KNN and LASSO regression, didn't a promissing results)
+(Tried KNN and LASSO regression, didn't give a promissing results)
 3> Majority Voting from 3 xboosts